TomasBayer/impulse/README.rst

       --show-cycle-breakers  Identify a set of dependencies that, if removed, would make the graph acyclic, and display them as dashed lines.
+      --hide-acyclic         Hide submodules that are not part of a cycle.
       --help                 Show this message and exit.

 Draw a graph of the dependencies within any installed Python package or subpackage.